 A Modified Endowment Contract can allow you to make attractive rates of interest without any stock market risk and without having to tie up your money.

-Say you have $100,000 in a taxable savings account or CD right now.
-This is money you don’t really plan on needing right now, but you like the idea of having it available just in case.
-If you keep it in a money market, you are probably earning less than 2% a year.
-If you choose a 1-year CD, you might get 2% but you will also have an early withdrawal penalty.
-Whether you use money market or CDs, you will owe tax each year on the minimal interest you earn.
+Let’s say you have $100,000 in a CD, Money Market, or Savings account.
+This is money you don’t plan to need right now, but you like the idea of having it available just in case.
+In a money market, you’re probably earning less than 0.70% a year.
+In a 1-year CD, you might get 0.90 – 1.00% but you will also have an early withdrawal penalty.
+Whether you use the interest you’ve earned or not, you will have to pay tax each year on the little interest you earn.

 What do the potential returns look like?

-- Interest credit of the percent gained by the S&P 500 index from the beginning of the policy year to the end of the policy year.
-If the index went down there’s a 0% floor, so regardless how much the index goes down, you won’t lose.
+The MEC Interest credit is the percent gained in the S&P 500 index from the beginning of the policy year to the end of the policy year.
 There is a ‘Cap’ which is the most you will earn in a given year, even if the index performs better than the cap.
-Current cap is 9%.
+The current cap is 7.4%.
+If the index goes down, there’s a 0% floor, so regardless how much the index goes down, you won’t lose.

-Here’s an example: You started the MEC with the S&P 500 index at 2500 points and it goes down to 2000 points (20% loss) in year 1, and recovers back to 2500 (25% gain) in the 2nd year.
-You would not have lost anything in year 1 because you have a 0% floor.
-However, in year 2, you would have earned excellent interest.
-Either 9% using the ‘Cap’, or 19.25% with the ‘Spread’.
+Here’s an example: You started the MEC when the S&P 500 index at 4,000 points and it goes down to 3,000 points (25% loss) in year 1, and recovers back to 4,000 points (33% gain) in year 2.

 Insurance companies are permitted to adjust these costs.
 The trend has actually been lower costs as people tend to live longer than they used to.
 You would also get advanced notice and have the right to simply withdraw your money if you didn’t like the new fees.